ReedClanton/NixOS/users/reedclanton/home/README.md

 ## Rule(s) & Guideline(s)

-- `default.nix` is the entry point and thus is the only file that may be directly called from an external directory:
+- `default.nix` is the entry point to this Home Manager configuration.
-   - Must be called from within a Home Manager context (i.e. Home Manager isn't imported).
 - No other file may be called from any file that exists outside of this directory.
 - No file or directory that's not documented in this README may be added to this directory (other than this README).